Stuart Myall: Eastbourne Borough

-Myall signed for Southern League Premier Division club Eastbourne Borough in February 2004 and made eight appearances in what remained of the 2003–04 season.
-Despite an 11th-place finish, Eastbourne were elevated to the new Conference South for the 2004–05 season, though Myall would depart the club in February 2005.
-He made only 9 appearances during the 2004–05 season.
+Myall transferred to Southern League Premier Division club Eastbourne Borough in February 2004 and made eight appearances during what remained of the 2003–04 season.
+Despite an 11th-place finish, the club was elevated to the new Conference South for the 2004–05 season.
+He made only 9 appearances prior to his departure in February 2005.

 Folkestone Invicta

 Myall transferred to Isthmian League Premier Division club Folkestone Invicta on 12 February 2005.
 He made 9 appearances and scored one goal during what remained of the 2004–05 season.
 Myall was a virtual ever-present during the 2005–06 season and made 41 appearances, scoring three goals.
-He made six appearances during the early part of the 2006–07 season, before leaving the club in September.
+He made six appearances during the early part of the 2006–07 season, before leaving the club in September 2006.
 Myall made 56 appearances and scored four goals during his time with the Seasiders.

 Horsham

-Myall signed for Isthmian League Premier Division club Horsham in September 2006 and made 31 appearances and scored one goal during the 2006–07 season.
+Myall transferred to Isthmian League Premier Division club Horsham in September 2006 and made 31 appearances and scored one goal during the 2006–07 season.
 Myall left Horsham at the end of the 2007–08 season, after making 33 appearances over the course of the campaign.
 He made 64 appearances and scored one goal during his time with the Hornets.

 Eastbourne United Association

-Myall signed for Sussex County League Second Division club Eastbourne United Association in December 2012.
+Myall transferred to Sussex County League Second Division club Eastbourne United Association in December 2012.

 Late career

-Myall joined Kuala Lumpur Expat & Veterans League club KL International while resident in Malaysia.
-After moving to Hong Kong, he played for veterans' club Discovery Bay, finishing as champions of the Legal League in the 2014–15 season.
+While resident in Malaysia, Myall played for Kuala Lumpur Expat & Veterans League club KL International.
+After moving to Hong Kong, he played for veterans' club Discovery Bay, which finished as champions of the Legal League in the 2014–15 season.